dyrector-io/dyrectorio/README.md

 ## Hosted version (SaaS)

 Besides the self-hosted instance of dyrectorio, you can check out the platform's alpha at [app.dyrectorio.com](https://app.dyrector.io).
-The platform is still in progress, we might refresh database time-to-time, so it's not recommended to use for production.
-In case you're interested in using dyrectorio in production, reach out to us via email and we'll set up a stable instance for you.
+The platform is still in progress, we might reset the database, so it's not recommended for production yet.
+In case you are interested about using dyrectorio in production, reach out to us via email and we'll set up a stable instance for you.

 ## How it works